 “All you do is scare and lie to get what you want.
 You a godless woman.
 Ain’t you tired Ms. Hilly?… Ain’t you tired?”

 How fatiguing it must be to constantly be reinforcing – holding on for dear life to delusions of white superiority?
-Aibileen asks Hilly one critical question – left unanswered by the oppressor that hovers over all of us as an audience.
-Do we dare to answer or even contemplate a discussion?
+Aibileen asks Hilly one critical question, “Ain’t you tired?” – left unanswered by an oppressor that hovers over all of us as an audience.
+Do we dare to answer or even contemplate a discussion on racism?

-Some American citizens would assert that to ask such probing critical questions is to be un-American – a political correctness ploy, followed by a simplistic retort –
+Some American citizens would assert that to ask such a probing critical question is to be un-American – a political correctness ploy, followed by a simplistic retort –

 “If you don’t like it here then go back to where you came from!”

-Ok – so where would that be for most Americans that are not first-generation immigrants?
+Ok – so where would that be for most American citizens?
 New York?
 Nebraska?
 Ohio?
 Mississippi?
-Is it un-American to not turn the other cheek and point out that there are still challenging national problems with health care, education, poverty, minimum wage, infant mortality, environment, domestic violence, gun violence, domestic terrorism, quality of life?
+Is it un-American to not turn the other cheek and point out that there are still challenging national problems that keep America from authenticating its founding principles?